dickmao/Kaggler/README.md

 efs_populate('/var/tmp/{}'.format(basename(my_dataset)), dataset=my_dataset)
 ```

 The initial call will rsync the data from Google Cloud Storage to Amazon S3.
 In order to speed up subsequent calls, **datasets remain resident on Amazon EFS for 48 hours.
 You will be charged accordingly!**  As of this writing, the cost in region USE2 is $0.30 per GB-Mo.
 Following 48 hours of unuse, the dataset will automatically delete itself from EFS.
+Standard disclaimers apply should the self-deletion logic fail to trigger (i.e., periodically review your billing to avoid costs incurred by software bugs).

 ## Data I/O
 Kaggler supports CSV (`.csv`), LibSVM (`.sps`), and HDF5 (`.h5`) file formats: